No Fee Mortgages

 Although you don’t necessarily need to have the fee amount upfront – many lenders will allow you to add it to the overall mortgage repayments – this can mean that you end up paying a large amount of interest on the fee, as mortgages tend to be arranged with repayment terms of around 25 years and interest will be charged on the fee amount as part of the main mortgage.

 Remember that even if you opt for a fee free mortgage, there will still be other upfront costs involved in your property purchase.
 These could include legal fees, valuation fees, surveys and application processing fees.
 Even if you are opting for a no fee mortgage deal, make sure that you have budgeted for these initial costs when buying a home.

 Do the maths before you choose a mortgage deal

 It’s important to bear in mind that, while mortgage product fees can incur long-term interest charges or a substantial capital outlay, a fee-free mortgage deal will not necessarily be cheaper than a mortgage deal that charges an arrangement fee.

 No fee mortgage deals often mean that your monthly payments will be higher, and it is important to make sure that you will be able to afford these, especially if interest rates should rise.
-This is a particularly important point to consider if you are opting for a tracker mortgage, or if you are looking at a short term fixed rate mortgage deals, as you could find future payments rise steeply based in changes in the Bank of England base rate or on your lender’s standard variable rate (SVR).
+This is a particularly important point to consider if you are opting for a tracker mortgage, or if you are looking at short term fixed rate mortgage deals, as you could find future payments rise steeply based on changes in the Bank of England base rate or on your lender’s standard variable rate (SVR).

 It makes sense to calculate the overall costs both in the immediate future and over the life of the mortgage, in order to ensure that you are getting the most for your hard-earned money.